VILLASframework/node/doc/Mainpage.md

-S2SS is a client/server application to connect simulation equipment and software such as:
+VILLASnode is a client/server application to connect simulation equipment and software such as:

  - OPAL-RT eMegaSim,
  - RTDS GTFPGA cards,